jg-digital-media/jgdm-100DaysOfCode/work/log/round-6.md

 **Directories:** api | css | java | javascript | nodeJS | php | project_api | python | react | regex | sonic_pi | svg | vue | work
 ___

+### R6D92: Friday 26 March 2021
++ **Notes**
+  + I've just finished the first draft on my latest website for my new client so that's been exciting and before that, I did some useful work on my WordPress Starter Repository.
+Looking forward to catching up on all of this after a restful weekend.

+  + **Technologies used** - HTML5, SASS, WordPress

 ### R6D91: Thursday 25 March 2021
 + **Notes**